eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 The Verifier Endpoint application can be configured using the following *environment* variables:

+Variable: `SPRING_PROFILES_ACTIVE`
+Description: Comma separated list of Spring Profiles to activate
+Available profiles:
+* `self-signed`: Configures a Ktor HttpClient that trusts self-signed certificates and performs no hostname verification

 Variable: `SPRING_WEBFLUX_BASEPATH`
 Description: Context path for the Verifier Endpoint application.
 Default value: `/`